-A new edition of the Hamburg World Series, the longest scheduled date on a rainy afternoon in German lands, has been played today
+Today a new edition of the Hamburg World Series was held, the longest event on the calendar on a rainy afternoon in German lands

-The test began with the 750 swimming meters with neoprene, where the first to leave the water was the French Cassandre Beaugraund followed by 4 seconds by Sophie Codwell and by Sumer Rappaport and Katie Zaferes coming fourth to 6 seconds of the head of the race.
-Vicky Holland suffered a penalty of 10 seconds for a false start.
-Carolina Routier left the 20ª and Sara Perez the 46ª.
+The test began with the 750-meter wetsuit, where the first to come out of the water was the French Cassandre Beaugraund followed by 4 seconds by Sophie Codwell and by Sumer Rappaport and Katie Zaferes leaving fourth to 6 seconds behind the head of the race.
+Vicky Holland suffered a 10-second penalty for a false start.
+Carolina Routier was 20th and Sara Perez 46th.

-With a fast transition the British Sophie Codwell launched a strong attack in the first meters of the segment, taking a second to the pursuer group of 22 units with all the favorites but that was unified before going through the first round.
-A second group passed to 27 seconds where the Spaniards were.
+With a quick transition, the British Sophie Codwell launched a strong attack in the first meters of the segment, taking one second out of the chasing group of 22 units with all the favorites but which was unified before going through the first lap.
+A second group went to 27 seconds where the Spanish were.

-In the second return with a wet and dangerous circuit began to see falls in the lead peloton, until in one of them the world leader Katie Zaferes was involved losing more than a minute.
+In the second, I returned with a wet and dangerous circuit, and I began to see falls in the leading peloton, until in one of them the world leader Katie Zaferes was involved, losing more than a minute.

-After the crashes, the head squad was left with 18 units and the difference was increased over the chasing group to go through the last lap with almost a minute difference.
-Zaferes passed in the last positions to 1: 17 and trying to reach the group that had ahead.
+After the falls, the leading peloton stayed with 18 units and increased the difference over the chasing group to go through the last lap almost a minute apart.
+Zaferes passed in the last positions at 1:17 and trying to catch up with the group ahead.

-Finally the first to arrive at the T2 was Sophie Codwell followed by Georgia Taylor Brown and Non Stanford with the whole group very close together.
-The second group came to 1: 20 with Katie Zaferes and the Spaniards in the group.
+Finally the first to arrive at T2 was Sophie Codwell followed by Georgia Taylor Brown and Non Stanford with the whole group very close.
+The second group came at 1:20 with Katie Zaferes and the Spanish in the group.

-In the first meters of race Non Standford made an attack taking a few meters ahead of the French Beaugraund, winner last year in Hamburg and Codwell.
+In the first few meters of the race Non Standford made an attack taking a few meters advantage over the French Beaugraund, winner last year in Hamburg and Codwell.

-Little by little, Standford and Beagraund, separated by a few seconds, distanced themselves from the rest of the athletes coming from behind, going through the middle of the standford course in the lead with 4 seconds ahead of the French and 10 seconds over Klamer, Rappaport, Taylor Brown and Spivey.
+Little by little Standford and Beagraund separated by a few seconds were distancing themselves from the rest of the athletes who came from behind, passing halfway through the Standford lead with 4 seconds of advantage over the French and 10 seconds over Klamer, Rappaport, Taylor Brown and Spivey.

-In the final part of the segment, the British Non Standford it was increasing its advantage to obtain its third victory in a world-wide series (Madrid 2013, Cape Town 2016 and Hamburg 2019) with a time of 59: 24 followed by the French Cassandre Beaugraund and by Summer Rappaport occupying the third final position.
+At the end of the segment, the British Non Standford it was increasing its advantage to obtain its third victory in a world-wide series (Madrid 2013, Cape Town 2016 and Hamburg 2019) with a time of 59: 24 followed by the French Cassandre Beaugraund and by Summer Rappaport occupying the third final position.

-Katie Zaferes finished 35º and Carolina Routier the 45º and Sara Pérez the 46ª
+Katie Zaferes finished 35th and Carolina Routier the 45th and Sara Pérez the 46th

 |Athlete||Time / Difference|